Tallented-Code-bot/platformer/README.md

 # Platformer
 ## What is it?
-This is a platforming game that I am working on.
-It features a tile-based map.
+This is a 2d platforming game.
+The object is to destroy all the enemies without being seen by them.
+If they see you, they can easily track you and kill you.

 It also features a modular engine with different components separated from each other.
 For example, the camera class is completely separated from the player class, and the player class does not even know what a pixel is.

 ## How to play
 &#11013;&#11015;&#11014;&#10145;:Move around.<br>
 M:Save map to a json file<br>